-Employee volunteerism is often one part of a company’s overall Corporate Social Responsibility program.
+Employee volunteering and employee volunteer programs are often part of a company’s overall Corporate Social Responsibility and/or Employee Engagement mission.
 It is defined by Points of Light as a planned, managed effort that seeks to motivate and enable employees to effectively serve community needs through the leadership of the employer.

 Why have an Employee Volunteer Program?